KurtisStirling/Bitcoin-Knots-Brand/Brand/icons/Icons-README.md

 ---

-## How to use for social media platforms (X, Discord, Facebook, LinkedIn, etc.)
+## How to add full-size banner preview to website for social media sharing previews (X, Discord, Facebook, LinkedIn, etc.)

 Social platforms use *Open Graph images* when sharing your links.
 See what OG images look like in use: https://preview.ogimage.gallery/?url=github.com